ukncsc/lme/README.md

 ## Who is Logging Made Easy for?

-From one man bands with a handful devices to look after, through to organisations with approximately 250 devices.
+From one man bands with a handful devices to look after, through to larger organisations.

 LME is for you if: